Acceptable Use PolicyRevision date: 8/19/2020

 Non-Dedicated Port Unmetered Bandwidth Plans (Shared Unmetered Plans):

-Non-dedicated port unmetered bandwidth plans (shared unmetered plans) are shared among by several customers.
+Non-dedicated port unmetered bandwidth plans (shared unmetered plans) are shared among by several customers and intended for common web hosting usage.
 With such acceptable use of the shared unmetered port is limited to usage that does not cause problems or interfere with other clients.
-Expected usage is about 30-40% of the port capacity.
-Extreme usage may result in port rate limiting or traffic shaping.
+Expected usage on dedicated servers, hybrid servers or colocation service is about 30% of the port capacity.
+Expected usage on VPS services is 10% of port capacity.
+Extreme sustained usage may result in port rate limiting or traffic shaping at DediPath's sole discretion.

 Facilitation a Violation of this AUP:Advertising, transmitting or otherwise making available any software, program, product or service that is designed to violate this AUP, which includes the facilitation of the means to spam, initiation of pinging, flooding, mail bombing, denial of service attacks and piracy of software.